Jatinj0/Sample-Portfolio/README.md

 # Sample-Portfolio
-This is a sample Frontend Portfolio design
+This is a sample Frontend Portfolio design.